 Failure to Mitigate Damages (under general PI section)

 If you are injured because of someone else’s negligence, you are required to do everything reasonably possible to minimize your losses.
 In the case of personal injuries, you must attend medical treatments and follow reasonable medical advice to ensure that your injuries heal as quickly as possible.
 This also means not returning to work or engaging in any physical activities until your medical professionals have cleared you to do so.
-On the other hand, once you have been cleared to return to work, you must make reasonable steps to return to your old employment, or seek alternate employment.
+On the other hand, once you have been cleared to return to work, you must take reasonable steps to return to your old employer, or seek alternate employment.

 If you don’t do everything possible to get better and reduce your damages, then the Court could find that you have failed to mitigate your losses.
 In that case, the Court will reduce the compensation that you are entitled to receive from the defendant to take into account the fact that your actions worsened your losses.

 Have you been hurt in an accident, or do you need defense in a case where you feel Contributory Negligence is a factor?

 Contact Ahlstrom Wright for a free case review

 or Email us at firstname.lastname@example.org